Skip to main content

 • Adjust racks to top and middle positions and preheat oven to 450 degrees.
 Bring 1 TBSP butter (2 TBSP for 4 servings) to room temperature.
 Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Halve, peel, and finely dice half the onion (whole onion for 4).
 Halve baguettes lengthwise, stopping before you get all the way through.

-• Meanwhile, in a medium bowl, combine beef*, half the mozzarella, panko, 2 tsp Italian Seasoning (4 tsp for 4 servings), salt (we used ½ tsp; 1 tsp for 4), and pepper.
-(You’ll use the rest of the Italian Seasoning in the next step.)
-Form mixture into 10-12 1½-inch meatballs (20-24 meatballs for 4). • Once potatoes have roasted for 10 minutes, remove sheet from oven.
+• Meanwhile, in a medium bowl, combine beef*, panko, 2 tsp Italian Seasoning (4 tsp for 4 servings), salt (we used ½ tsp; 1 tsp for 4), and pepper.
+Form into 6 equal-size meatballs (12 for 4). • Once potatoes have roasted 5 minutes, remove sheet from oven.
 Carefully add meatballs to empty side.
 (For 4, leave potatoes roasting; add meatballs to a second sheet and roast on middle rack.)
-Return to top rack, tossing halfway through, until everything is browned and cooked through, 12-15 minutes more.
+Return to top rack, tossing halfway through, until everything is browned and cooked through, 18-20 minutes more.

 • Meanwhile, heat a drizzle of oil in a large pan over medium heat.
 Add onion; season with a pinch of salt and pepper.
 Cook, stirring occasionally, until browned and tender, 5-7 minutes. • Add tomato paste and remaining Italian Seasoning.
 Cook, stirring constantly, until fragrant and darkened, 30-60 seconds.
 TIP: If you like things spicy, add a pinch of chili flakes from your pantry. • Add marinara, stock concentrate, ½ cup water (¾ cup for 4 servings), and a pinch of sugar.
 Cook, stirring occasionally, until thickened, 2-3 minutes. • Remove from heat; season with salt and pepper.